Multiplicative vector fields on bundle gerbes

-\begin{proposition} Let $\calG=(X,P,\mu)$ be a bundle gerbe, and let $(\widetilde{\xi},\check{\xi})$ be a multiplicative vector field on the corresponding Lie groupoid $P\toto X$. \begin{enumerate} \item The vector field $\check{\xi}$ is $S^1$-invariant. \item $\check{\xi} \sim_{\pi_j} \widetilde{\xi}$ for $j=0,1$. \item $\check{\xi}_2\otimes \check{\xi}_0 \sim_\mu \check{\xi}_1$, where $\check{\xi}_j$ denotes the vector field on $\partial_j^*P$ induced by $(\widetilde{\xi}^{[3]},\check{\xi})$. \end{enumerate} Moreover, any pair of vector fields $(\widetilde{\xi},\check{\xi}) \in \mathfrak{X}(X)\times \mathfrak{X}(P)$ satisfying the above conditions is a multiplicative vector field on $P\toto X$. \end{proposition} \begin{proof} To show (1), we verify that $[\genz,\check{\xi}]=0$.
+\begin{proposition} Let $\calG=(X,P,\mu)$ be a bundle gerbe, and let $({\mathbf{x}},{\mathbf{p}})$ be a multiplicative vector field on the corresponding Lie groupoid $P\toto X$. \begin{enumerate} \item The vector field ${\mathbf{p}}$ is $S^1$-invariant. \item ${\mathbf{p}} \sim_{\pi_j} {\mathbf{x}}$ for $j=0,1$. \item ${\mathbf{p}}_2\otimes {\mathbf{p}}_0 \sim_\mu {\mathbf{p}}_1$, where ${\mathbf{p}}_j$ denotes the vector field on $\partial_j^*P$ induced by $({\mathbf{x}}^{[3]},{\mathbf{p}})$. \end{enumerate} Moreover, any pair of vector fields $({\mathbf{x}},{\mathbf{p}}) \in \mathfrak{X}(X)\times \mathfrak{X}(P)$ satisfying the above conditions is a multiplicative vector field on $P\toto X$. \end{proposition} \begin{proof} To show (1), we verify that $[\genz,{\mathbf{p}}]=0$.
 Choose a connection $\gamma$ as in Definition \ref{d:connex}.
-Since $[\genz,\check{\xi}]$ is vertical, it suffices to show $\iota_{[\genz,\check{\xi}]} \gamma =0$.
-Note that since $\delta \gamma = 0$, it follows that $\delta \iota_{\check{\xi}} \gamma =0$ and since $\mathbf{P}$ is proper there exists $g:X\to \RR$ such that $\delta g= \iota_{\check{\xi}}\gamma$, which is $S^1$-invariant.
-Hence $\iota_{[\genz,\check{\xi}]} \gamma = L_{\genz} \iota_{\check{\xi}}\gamma - \iota_{\check{\xi}}L_{\genz} \gamma = L_{\genz} \delta g =0$, as required.
+Since $[\genz,{\mathbf{p}}]$ is vertical, it suffices to show $\iota_{[\genz,{\mathbf{p}}]} \gamma =0$.
+Note that since $\delta \gamma = 0$, it follows that $\delta \iota_{{\mathbf{p}}} \gamma =0$ and since $\mathbf{P}$ is proper there exists $g:X\to \RR$ such that $\delta g= \iota_{{\mathbf{p}}}\gamma$, which is $S^1$-invariant.
+Hence $\iota_{[\genz,{\mathbf{p}}]} \gamma = L_{\genz} \iota_{{\mathbf{p}}}\gamma - \iota_{{\mathbf{p}}}L_{\genz} \gamma = L_{\genz} \delta g =0$, as required.

-Statement (2) has already been established, and (3) is a straightforward consequence of (1) and the discussion preceding the proposition.
-To verify the last statement, it is straightforward to see that conditions (2) and (3) show that $(\widetilde{\xi},\check{\xi})$ defines a functor, provided it respects the unit maps.
-It thus suffices to check that $d\epsilon (\widetilde{\xi})(x) = \check{\xi}(\epsilon(x))$, which follows immediately from (2) and the observation that $\epsilon$ is a section of $\pi_j$ (for $j=0$ or $1$). \end{proof}
+Statement (2) has already been established, and (3) is a consequence of (1) and the discussion preceding the proposition.
+To verify the last statement, observe that conditions (2) and (3) show that $({\mathbf{x}},{\mathbf{p}})$ defines a functor, provided it respects the unit maps.
+It thus suffices to check that $d\epsilon ({\mathbf{x}})(x) = {\mathbf{p}}(\epsilon(x))$, which follows immediately from (2) and the observation that $\epsilon$ is a section of $\pi_j$ (for $j=0$ or $1$). \end{proof}